Financial Aid How-To

 How to Apply for Financial Aid

 Upon receipt of the FAFSA results, the Financial Aid Office will determine your financial aid eligibility.
 If more information is required, you will be notified via email.
+Once you have created a UH username and have a @hawaii.edu email address, that will be our main form of communication with you.
 In addition to being admitted to the university as a classified, degree-seeking student you must also complete all other requirements before your application will be processed.

-To view your financial aid student requirements online, follow the steps below:
+To view your financial aid requirements online, follow the steps below:

 - Log onto MyUH Services.
 New users should Get a UH username.